T-Fermat integers: Abstract

 \section{Abstract}

-{ We introduce the concept of an almost prime number generalizing a prime number.
-It turns out that a composite almost prime number must be a Carmichael number, in case it exists.
-We prove several properties of almost prime numbers and conjecture the infinitude of composite almost primes.
-In this regards, the latter seems to hold the potential of shading light onto the infinitude of primes with $\omega(p-1)\leq 2$. \\\\ \textbf{Keywords:} Carmichael numbers, prime numbers. \\ \textbf{AMS MSC Classification:} 11A41, 11A51, 11N80 }
+{ We introduce the concept of a T-Fermat integer, which generalizes the notion of a prime number.
+We show that any composite T-Fermat integer, if one exists, must be a Carmichael number.
+We prove several properties of T-Fermat integers and conjecture that there are infinitely many composite T-Fermat integers.
+Together with a further structural conjecture, this suggests a possible route toward proving the infinitude of primes $p$ such that $\omega(p-1)\leq 2$. \\\\ \textbf{Keywords:} Carmichael numbers, prime numbers. \\ \textbf{AMS MSC Classification:} 11A41, 11A51, 11N80 }